pedroesli/DragAndDrop/README.md

 To use DragAndDrop first you must use `InteractiveDragDropContainer` to contain the `DragView` and `DropView` inside and give the proper functionality. `DragView` will have a unique `UUID` so that `DropView` will be able to identify what view it can receive.

+### Simple example where the DropView is allowed to receive from only the specified ID:

 ```swift
 let id = UUID()